 Your five-year-old aims to become a pilot, but you can obviously not send him to a flying school yet.
 Don’t you think if a game teaches him how to fly a plane in a fun way, he will adore it?

-There is a game called Pilot Training by Unlimited Gamez Mo, which makes kids feel they are learning a real-life skill of flying a plane.
+There is a game called Pilot Training by Unlimited Gamez Mo, which makes kids feel they are learning the real-life skill of flying a plane.
 There are various other games available that teach kids how to drive a car, how to shoot with a sniper, or how to play a sport.

 Tough and thrilling challenges in a game are something that keeps the younger lot hooked.
 High-level reasoning is required, which makes the kids feel pre-eminent.
-They enjoy the quick thinking needed in games like Candy Crush Saga, Fireboy and Watergirl, and Kerbal space program.
+They enjoy the quick thinking needed in games like Candy Crush Saga, Fireboy and Watergirl, and the Kerbal space program.
 In the words of Henry Jenkins, “The worst thing a kid can say about a game is that it’s too easy.”

-What’s better than several hints that you get while your gaming experience.
+What’s better than several hints that you get while your gaming experience?
 Not only helps you with scores, but it also saves time, and player kids are quickly done with the game.
 The fun game Connect 2 Matching offers free hints to the players if they get stuck somewhere.

-Favorite Sports in the Form of Game
+Favorite Sports in the Form of Games

 Give a cricket lover a cricket game to play, and he will be over the moon.
 The developers have been incorporating several popular sports like soccer, basketball, and running marathons in games.
-Kids feel they are getting into the likes of their favorite celebrity sports personality.
+Kids feel they are getting into the likes of their favorite celebrity sports personalities.